Siding (rail): History

 Earliest rail service to an area often provided a team track on railroad-owned property adjacent to the railroad agent's train station.
 As rail traffic became more established, large-volume shippers extended privately owned spur tracks into mines, factories, and warehouses.
 Small-volume shippers and shippers with facilities distant from the rail line continued using team tracks into the early part of the 20th century.

 Throughout the mid to latter portion of the 20th century, improved highway systems and abandonment of low-volume rail lines made full-distance truck shipments more practical in North America and avoided delays and damage associated with freight handling during transfer operations.
 However, as a result of higher fuel costs, greater traffic jams on Interstate Highways, and the growing movement towards sustainable development, there has been recent upward trend towards moving long-distance freight traffic off highways and onto rail lines.
 This has resulted in local communities and rail lines seeking construction of new team track and intermodal facilities.

 Design

 Some railroads publish detailed specifications for the design and construction of many elements of team tracks.
 For example, the Union Pacific Railroad has standards and guidelines for many aspects of spur track construction including track layout, clearance standards and turnout and switch stand designs.

-Generally, team tracks do not have road or pedestrian crossings across them.
+Generally, team tracks have no road or pedestrian crossings.